acumos/system-integration/docs/oneclick-deploy/developer-guide.rst

 However, additional work is recommended on this in future releases, in setup_prereqs.sh and the scripts it calls.
-See the related functions below in setup_prereqs.sh for examples of code that could/should be migrated to the specific setup scripts's 'prep' function, which may also require update to add 'action' parameters:
+See the related functions below in setup_prereqs.sh for examples of code that could/should be migrated to the specific setup scripts' 'prep' function, which may also require update to add 'action' parameters:

 * setup_keystore vs AIO/setup_keystore.sh